quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ```

 The application of a function is done by just writing the function name followed by a space and then
-a space for each parameter, making it as lightweight an operation as possible.
+spaces between the parameters, making it as lightweight an operation as possible.

 ```haskell
 import Prelude